“How much money do you make per year?”

 But remember my challenge at the beginning of this article?

 The ultimate goal is to hustle and work hard for a finite period of time.
-At some point maximum income efficiency means you don’t have to work at all.
-This happens when your income is produced primarily by investment assets and not by your time or efforts at all.
+At some point, maximum income efficiency means you don’t have to work at all.
+This happens when your income is produced primarily by investment assets and not by your time or efforts.
 This does not mean you don’t work at managing your investments.
 You always will.

 The path to this stage of maximum income efficiency is once again fairly simple but not easy.
 It comes down to a few basic steps, which I personally focus on and measure as yearly goals:

 - Maximize earnings (see paths #1 and #2)

 Articles and books are written about each of these simple steps.
 You certainly need to acquire knowledge and skills in each of these areas.

 But I would offer that the crux of your success in quickly moving down this path to maximum income efficiency comes down to self-discipline.